-- Rules see below; - Services see below; - Destinations see below: - the select box allows to switch between rules and permit to create new ones.
+- Rules see below; - Services see below; - Destinations see below; - the select box allows to switch between rules and permit to create new ones.
 If Create new rule... is selected, a window will ask for the name, which must be unique; a rule with the name call forward is automatically created when using the call forward features codes and cannot be deleted: only switching to another rule is possible; - the Save icon saves the modifications made to the current, selected rule; - the Delete rule icon deletes the current rule.
 If the rule is marked as active (written in bold in the select list) cannot be deleted, since it is in use.
-To delete it, create a new rule and mark it active or mark active an existing ruleset, then switch back to the one that was active and delete it; - the Reset icon aborts all unsaved modifications and reloads the rule; - the Make active icon make the shown rule as active; - zoom icons are used to zoom-in, zoom-out and reset the zoom level; - the Delete item icon is activated when one element is selected in the panel and if pressed will delete the block and remove all its connections.
+To delete it, create a new rule and mark it active or mark active an existing ruleset, then switch back to the one that was active and delete it; - the Reset icon aborts all unsaved modifications and reloads the rule; - the Make active icon make the shown rule as active; - the Make active for users icon make the shown rule as active for selected users; - zoom icons are used to zoom-in, zoom-out and reset the zoom level; - the Delete item icon is activated when one element is selected in the panel and if pressed will delete the block and remove all its connections.